Contraception Clinic

 Implanon Insertion & Removal

 Implanon is a contraceptive implant placed under the skin of the upper arm by a trained doctor.
-It is a long-acting reversible contraceptive option and may be suitable for patients who prefer contraception that does not require a daily tablet.
+It is a long-acting reversible contraceptive option suited to patients who prefer contraception that does not require a daily tablet.

-More than one GP at Shire Family Medical can provide Implanon insertion and/or removal services.
-Reception can help you book with an appropriate doctor for your appointment.
+More than one GP at Shire Family Medical can provide Implanon insertion and/or removal.
+Reception can help you book with an appropriate doctor.

 - Discussion of possible risks and side effects